stephenberry/glaze/docs/options.md

 #### `escape_control_characters`
 When `true`, control characters (0x00-0x1F) are escaped as `\uXXXX` sequences.
 The default (`false`) does not escape these characters for performance and safety (embedding nulls can cause issues, especially with C APIs).
 Glaze will error when parsing non-escaped control characters per the JSON spec—this option allows writing them as escaped unicode to avoid such errors on re-read.

+The binary-to-JSON converters use this option to decide what to do with control characters in a converted value.
+Off, they fail with `error_code::invalid_control_character`.
+On, the bytes are escaped.
+They ignore `raw_string` and `unquoted` either way.
+See [String Escaping](binary.md#string-escaping).

 ### Performance Options